Welcoming Tucson Puts Tournament Planners and Athletes in a Great Mood

 Lincoln Softball Park

 ADA-accessible and with a walking path that surrounds its fields, the Lincoln Softball Park is a great place to catch a game—and a gorgeous Arizona sunset.
 The park features eight softball fields and two soccer fields.
-The facility will host the Tucson Invitational Games softball tournament in March 2020.
+The facility hosts the annual Tucson Invitational Games softball tournament through the month of March.